opendcs/opendcs/javascript/opendcs-web-ui-react/src/components/data-table/README.md

 ### Where the header buttons live

+`addNew`, `inlineEdit.newTemplate` and `extraHeaderButtons` all render into the DataTables **top-end toolbar cell** — inline with the search box on the right.
+The wrapper builds a plain `<button>` node (same markup as `TableCaption`) and routes its clicks by the `data-caption-action` attribute, the way row-action buttons are delegated.
+The `caption` title, when provided, still renders centered in the table `<caption>` above the toolbar.

-`addNew`, `inlineEdit.newTemplate` and `extraHeaderButtons` all render into the table's `<caption>` — one row with the `caption` title centered and the buttons right-aligned above the Actions column — so an "Add" control always sits against the table it adds a row to.
-The whole table, including DataTables' own length/search/paging controls, is wrapped in a `.dt-panel` outline so pages with several tables make it obvious which controls belong to which table (issue #2009).
-Use `TableCaption` directly if you have a hand-rolled `<DataTable>` that needs the same treatment.
+The whole table, including DataTables' length/search/paging controls, is wrapped in a `.dt-panel` outline so pages with several tables make it obvious which controls belong to which table.
+Use `TableCaption` directly if you have a hand-rolled `<DataTable>` that needs a caption row of buttons.

+### Toolbar layout and scrolling

+The wrapper sets a DataTables `layout` so the controls read left-to-right in a predictable order: **search** top-left, the table's **buttons** top-right, the **page-length** menu next to the **"showing N of M"** info on the bottom-left, and **paging** on the bottom-right.
+Each table body is also capped at `60vh` and scrolls with a **sticky header**, so a long list stays inside its panel (and larger page sizes stay usable) instead of pushing the paging controls off-screen.
+Override individual regions via `dataTableOptions.layout`.

 ### `loading`